box/box-python-sdk-gen/docs/metadata_templates.md

 ### Arguments

 - scope `GetMetadataTemplateSchemaScopeArg`
-  - The scope of the metadata template
+  - The scope of the metadata template Example: "global"
-  - Used as `scope` in path `path` of the API call
 - template_key `str`
-  - The name of the metadata template
+  - The name of the metadata template Example: "properties"
-  - Used as `template_key` in path `path` of the API call
-- headers `GetMetadataTemplateSchemaHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns

 This function returns a value of type `MetadataTemplate`.

-Returns the metadata template matching the &#x60;scope&#x60;
+Returns the metadata template matching the `scope` and `template` name.
-and &#x60;template&#x60; name.

 ## Remove metadata template